sherpal8/backendDevPractise/README-api.md

 This command will result in the setup and seeding of the development database.
 This command can also be used to repopulate the development database should it be necessary.

-- Note: The test database of sqlite3 will be autopopulated with the command \$ npm run test
+- Note: The test database of sqlite3 will be autopopulated with the command \$ npm run test, resulting in the autogeneration of ./testDB.sqlite3 i.e. in the root-folder.

 **`Testing`**